when-of-python/catalogue/catalogue/catalogue/strftime.md

 When not to use
 ---------------

-Don't use `strftime` when doing string interpolation unless you are needing to use the formatted string somewhere else as well.
+Don't use `strftime` when doing string interpolation unless you also need to use the formatted string somewhere else.

 DON'T - unnecessary and inelegant: